Democracy and Crisis: Freedom, Security and Emergency Politics

 |June 15, 2015 - June 26, 2015||2||M-F 8:30A-11:20A||Open||Matthew Lyddon||10656|

 Wiretapping.
 Enhanced, invasive airport security screening.
 Evacuations.
 Financial bailouts.
 In these and many other ways, our regular ways of democratic life are disrupted when a crisis looms.
 But what happens to individual freedom and the accountability of government to its citizens when the red alert siren goes off?

-Students will achieve a concrete understanding of the stakes involved when liberal democratic political institutions and rights protections are challenged by crises, magnifying the ever-present need for strong, decisive leadership to potentially destabilizing proportions.
-They will also develop and enhance their reading, research and critical thinking skills.
+Students will achieve a concrete understanding of the stakes involved when liberal democratic political institutions and rights protections are challenged by crises, magnifying the ever-present need for strong, decisive leadership to manage potentially destabilizing events.
+They will also develop and enhance their reading, research, and critical thinking skills.
 In particular, students completing the course will leave with a strengthened set of skills for making sense of current affairs and global issues, forming and defending arguments, and planning and writing a successful college paper.

 The class will support and stimulate further study in the fields of democratic theory and constitutional law, and more generally in subject areas such as government/political science, public service, negotiation, and public speaking, and also aims to encourage interest in civic participation among students.